 FYI: The beaches in Playa del Carmen suck.
 If this isn’t brought under control soon I can easily see this part of Riviera Maya becoming less of a beach/touristy destination.

 The Gran Porto is located right on the beach, and while it’s decent enough, it’s not totally what I was expecting.
 You can tell they’ve been trying very hard for years to preserve it with sandbags, but that can only do so much.

-But if you walk a bit towards Mamarita’s beach club (north-ish) you’ll find a better beach.
-Also, in the coming days, we’re heading up to Puerto Morelos and that is a phenomenal beach area.
+But if you walk a bit towards Mamarita’s beach club (north-ish) you’ll find what we thought was one of the best

 Even so, we still found a nice place to sit and enjoy being at the ocean and not in freezing ass cold Minnesota.

 Our first PDC sunset…absolutely beautiful.
 I was completely obsessed with the sunrises and sunsets and would wake up early every day to make sure I was there to photograph it.

 The Gran Porto has several restaurants on campus.
 So, walk around and find one that looks good and enjoy your first dinner in Mexico!